Pennsylvania Route 29: Luzerne County

 At this point, PA 29 heads west concurrent with the northbound direction of US 11 on a divided highway with one northbound lane and two southbound lanes, heading through wooded areas to the north of the Susquehanna River.
-The southbound direction of US 11 merges in and US 11/PA 29 continue west as two-lane undivided East Poplar Street through woods before heading past homes and businesses in the community of West Nanticoke, gaining a center left-turn lane.
+The southbound direction of US 11 merges in and US 11/PA 29 continue west as two-lane undivided East Poplar Street through woods before heading past homes and businesses in West Nanticoke, gaining a center left-turn lane.
 The name changes to Allen Street before the roadway curves northwest.
 The road crosses Harveys Creek before PA 29 splits from US 11 by turning north-northeast onto two-lane South Mill Street, running past more development to the west of the creek.
 The route becomes North Mill Street before it leaves West Nanticoke and becomes an unnamed road, winding northeast through a section of the Pinchot State Forest, alongside Harveys Creek and between Shickshinny Mountain to the west and Larksville Mountain to the east.
 The road crosses to the east side of the creek and winds north through more forest, crossing into Jackson Township.
 At this point, the route enters the Back Mountain region of Luzerne County.
-PA 29 curves to the northwest and leaves the state forest, passing through the community of Ceasetown and heading west through more forested land.
+PA 29 curves to the northwest and leaves the state forest, passing through Ceasetown and heading west through more forested land.
 The road crosses Harveys Creek and heads to the south of Pikes Creek Reservoir, where it passes through a small corner of Plymouth Township before entering Lehman Township.
-The route continues through wooded areas with some homes before it curves northwest and runs through the wooded residential community of Silkworth, where it passes southwest of Lake Silkworth.
-PA 29 turns to the north and runs through more forests with some fields and comes, crossing into Lake Township and coming to an intersection with PA 118 in the community of Pikes Creek.
+The route continues through wooded areas with some homes before it curves northwest and runs through Silkworth, where it passes southwest of Lake Silkworth.
+PA 29 turns to the north and runs through more forests with some fields and comes, crossing into Lake Township and coming to an intersection with PA 118 in Pikes Creek.
 Past this intersection, the road runs through more woodland with some fields and homes, turning to the west.
-The route makes a sharp curve to the north and runs through more rural land with some development, winding to the northeast and passing through the community of Ruggles as it runs to the southeast of North Mountain.
+The route makes a sharp curve to the north and runs through more rural land with some development, winding to the northeast and passing through Ruggles Corners as it runs to the southeast of North Mountain.